florianbgt/myblog/content/Django_Oauth2_toolkit_Part2_Resource_server/index.md

 In this section, we will setup views to allow new user to signup, login and change their password.

 The idea here is not to have the user directly interact with our authentication server.
-We will for that setup API view that will forward the request from the user, to the resource server to the authentication server:
+We will for that setup API view that will forward the request from the resource server to the authentication server:

 ```bash
 touch users/serializers.py